fieldOfView/krpano_fovplugins/misc/README.md

 	Iterates the actions/function specified by 'iterate' while setting the variable 'varName' from 'startValue' until it reaches 'endValue' in steps set by 'stepValue'.
 * `abs(destVar, value)`
 	Sets destVar to the absolute value of 'value'.
+If the second argument is omitted, the method alters the current contents of destVar instead.
+* `max(destVar, value1, value2, ...)`
+	Sets destVar to the highest of the passed values.
+* `min(destVar, value1, value2, ...)`
+	Sets destVar to the lowest of the passed values.

 How to build
 ------------